1. Schedule your calls.

 People are busy these days, and the chances of you catching them at an opportune time without making an appointment are slim.
 Scheduling your follow-up call is the polite and professional thing to do.

 Of course, there will be exceptions to the rule.
-An angry client may want a callback immediately, or you leave a meeting where a mutual connection came up and you give them a call on your way out.
+An angry client may want a callback immediately, or the request might be time-sensitive.
 Use your best judgment.

 Bonus Tip: Be ready to leave a brief phone message, even if you’ve scheduled the call beforehand.

 People know when you’re unprepared, and it’s not a confidence booster.
 Instead of wasting their time and yours, do some prep work beforehand.